Salisbury, Massachusetts: History

+Pre-Colonial Era

+The area currently known as Salisbury was inhabited for tens of thousands of years prior to European colonization.
+At the Morrill Point burial mound site on the north shore of the Merrimack River, there are human remains dating to 7,000 years ago with some dating suggesting settlement there as early as 8,500 years ago.

+At the time of European contact and colonization, the area north of the Merrimack River was inhabited by the Pentucket Tribe of the Pennacook confederation, who lived at the coastline seasonally to fish in the coastal wetlands.
+Unlike other towns of what would become Essex County that negotiated the terms of European settlement with native inhabitants, Salisbury was settled under the jurisdiction of a land grant from the Massachusetts Bay Colony General Court and laid out in a compact defensive arrangement with a garrison house, night watch, and militia for the purpose of defending against native attack.

+Colonial Era
-This was once territory of the Pentucket tribe of Pennacook Indians.
-It was settled by the English in 1638 as Colchester, and incorporated in 1640 as Salisbury, after Salisbury in Wiltshire, England.

-The original roads at the center of the town formed a compact semicircle, which allowed the residents to quickly reach the garrison house in case of attack.
+Salisbury was colonized by the English in 1638 as Colchester, and incorporated in 1640 as Salisbury, after Salisbury in Wiltshire, England, the birthplace of Christopher Batt who was appointed to train the colonists' militia.
+The original settlement was laid out in a compact semicircle, which allowed the residents to quickly reach the garrison house, out of a fear of attack by surrounding native peoples.
 Those roads still exist, though the shape today is triangular, being bounded by Elm Street, School Street and Bridge Road.
-One of the two greatest fears at the time was the Naumkeag tribe of Indians, thus the men of the town took turns standing watch against a surprise attack, especially at night.
-The Naumkeags, however, had been decimated by plague, and the threat was not what it once might have been.
-The second threat came from wolves, which were plentiful, and which killed the livestock and dug in the graveyard.
+A second threat came from wolves, which were plentiful, and which killed the livestock and dug in the graveyard.

 The original residents, including Richard Currier, were given one small house lot near the center of town, and one larger planting lot just outside the center for farming.
 Families also owned large sections of "sweepage lots" near the beach, where apparently they harvested the salt marsh hay.
 At the time, the area was almost entirely unbroken virgin forest, which had to be cleared for the construction of houses and the planting of fields.

 Richard Currier was a millwright and was one of the original settlers of Salisbury.
 He is listed in the first division of house lots in 1640 and received additional land in 1641 and 1642.
-In 1654 there were sixty commoners in Salisbury and they voted that thirty families were to be chosen to move west of the Powow River.
+In 1654 there were sixty commoners in Salisbury and they voted that thirty families were to be chosen to move west of the Powwow River.
 Eighteen of these families were commoners and the number of commoners were increased to 26 by the time Salisbury New Town became the town of Amesbury in 1668.
 Richard heads the list of the eighteen commoners and was one of the signers to the Articles of Agreement between the inhabitants of the Old Town and those of the New Town, 1 May 1654.